OUR WORK

 OUR IMPACT

-students educated through our own private school network and public school partnership with the Congolese government where we deliver our quality schools framework, SMoLL Steps.
+students educated each year through our private school network and public school partnership with the Congolese government.

 550+